chris-bailey/spring-microservices-bookstore-demo/README.md

 ### Prerequisites
 Ensure Docker Desktop is installed and running.
-You **must** have Docker Desktop running, or you will encounter errors when you try to build the Docker images.
+You **must** have Docker Desktop running, or you will encounter errors when you try to run the unit/integration tests and also when attempting to build the Docker images.
 If Docker Desktop is not running, you may see an error like this:

 ```
 [ERROR] Failed to execute goal com.google.cloud.tools:jib-maven-plugin:3.2.1:dockerBuild (default) on project discovery-server: 'docker load' command failed with error: error during connect: this error may indicate that the docker daemon is not running...